 PhD Candidate @ McGill University

-He was a recipient of the Erasmus Scholarship Award funded by the European Union, the McGill Engineering Doctoral Award, the STARaCom Collaborative Grant funded by the FRQNT, and the Graduate Research Enhancement and Travel Award funded by McGill University.
+He was a recipient of the Erasmus Scholarship Award by European Union, the McGill Engineering Doctoral Award, the IEEE ComSoc Student Travel Grant, the Graduate Research Enhancement and Travel Award by McGill University, and the STARaCom Collaborative Grant by the FRQNT.

-May/2022: Our paper on Full-Duplex Hybrid Beamformnig for Multi-User Massive MIMO Systems accepted in IEEE Access.
+May/2022: Our paper on Intelligent Hybrid Beamformnig for Full-Duplex Multi-User Massive MIMO Systems [PDF] accepted in IEEE Access.

 Apr/2022: Recipient of IEEE ComSoc Student Travel Grant (STG) for ICC'22 in Seoul, South Korea.